The Mad Doctor

 has really fallen in love with Linda, and does not wish to kill her, but

-rather to live a normal, married life.
+rather wishes to live a normal, married life.

 Gil Sawyer continues to investigate Dr. Sebastian.
 He travels to Midbury